LaotieCompiler/lineage/README.md

 ## select parser

-1. select c1,c2
-2. select 1 as c1 from A
 3. select * from A  //dependence on metadata
 4. select * from A,B
 5. select c1,c2 from A,B //c1 from A or B